WalMart’s great idea is being executed significantly short of its potential and not positively impacting sales in the way the Canadian Tire is.

 IN SHARP CONTRAST

-If you have been to a Canadian Tire store recently (for me Kingston & Perth ON), they are out-executing in every single corner of the store, taking the role of the WalMart greeter from the great concept it is, to one being executed by every employee in the store!
+If you have been to a Canadian Tire store recently (for me Kingston & Perth ON), they are out-executing in every single corner of the store, taking the role of the WalMart greeter from the great concept it was, to one being executed by every employee in the store!

 Returning to Canada after a 3-year absence, I was stunned by the positive transition in customer service and interaction in Canadian Tire stores.
-On numerous occasions during the past year, upon entering a store, from any one of several directions, I have had store staff warmly and openly interact and ask if there is something they can do to help me find an item that I am looking for.
+On numerous occasions upon entering a store, from any one of several directions, I have had store staff warmly and openly interact and ask if there is something they can do to help me find an item that I am looking for.
 They are sincere and virtually everyone correctly directed me to the aisle of the item that I was looking for.

 It is so simple in your business?
 Be sincere with the consumer either when entering your location or in any personal communication.
 Don’t let them fumble around!
 Note this does not mean be the fragrance people in the old-fashioned department stores or suit stores or car lots, where they hunt you down like deer fly to a moose.
 Just a simple statement to get them talking.
 Anything: